Seven Sleepers: Christian accounts

 The number of years the sleepers slept also varies between accounts.
 The highest number, given by Gregory of Tours, was 373 years.
 Some accounts have 372.
 Jacobus de Voragine calculated it at 196 (from the year 252 until 448).
 Other calculations suggest 195.

-Islamic accounts

-The Qu'ran says 300 years "and nine more."
-The nine more may account for the difference between christian and lunar calendars.

 Caves of the Seven Sleepers

 Several sites are attributed as the "Cave of the Seven Sleepers," but none could empirically prove to be the original site associated with the legend.
 As the earliest versions of the legend spread out from Ephesus, an early Christian catacomb in that area came to be associated with it, attracting scores of pilgrims.
 On the slopes of Mount Pion (Mount Coelian) near Ephesus (near modern Selçuk in Turkey), the grotto of the Seven Sleepers with ruins of the religious site built over it was excavated in 1926–1928.
 The excavation brought to light several hundred graves dated to the 5th and 6th centuries.
 Inscriptions dedicated to the Seven Sleepers were found on the walls and in the graves.
 This grotto is still shown to tourists.

 Other possible sites of the cave of the Seven Sleepers are in Damascus, Syria and Afşin and Tarsus, Turkey.
 Afşin is near the antique Roman city of Arabissus, to which the East Roman Emperor Justinian paid a visit.
 The site was a Hittite temple, used as a Roman temple and later as a church in Roman and Byzantine times.
 The Emperor brought marble niches from Western Anatolia as gifts for it, which are preserved inside the Eshab-ı Kehf Kulliye mosque to this day.
 The Seljuks continued to use the place of worship as a church and a mosque.
 It was turned into a mosque over time, with the conversion of the local population to Islam.

 A cave near Amman, Jordan, also known as the Cave of Seven Sleepers, which has eight smaller sealed tombs inside and a ventilation duct coming out of the cave.